PlanterApp/planter_blog/content/posts/pet-proofing/index.md

 * A wall or fence can protect the whole bed

-  * Six feet is generally high enough for most dogs.
+Six feet is generally high enough for most dogs.
 If your dog is an exceptional vertical jumper or a good climber, go for seven or eight feet.
-  * Chicken wire may be a sufficient material for cats or dogs that don't decide to go investigating too forcefully.
+Chicken wire may be plenty strong enough for cats or dogs who don't try and test physical barriers, but if your pets are aggressive investigators, wood or hard mesh may work out better for you.

-  * If your pets (or local animals) have a tendancy to dig, you might want to burry the bottom of the fence deep with stones just under the surface.
+If your pets (or local animals) have a tendency to dig, you might want to burry the bottom of the fence deep with stones just under the surface.
 Most animals will stop digging once they hit something hard.

 * Raised beds are difficult to wander into

-  * This can deter animals like bunnies, too, which may wander in with the intent of getting an easy meal and a good place to burrow.
-  * This does restrict your gardening area, however.
+This can deter animals like bunnies, too, which may wander in with the intent of getting an easy meal and a good place to burrow.
+This does restrict your gardening area, however.

 * Odorous deterrents can repel the animals entirely

-  * Plants like rosemary or peppers deter animals like dogs
-  * Coffee grounds keeps cats away
+Plants like rosemary or peppers deter some animals like dogs; Coffee grounds keeps cats away

 ![](whats-down-here-high-angle-shot-adorable-young-jack-russell-digging-hole-ground-outside.jpg)